 District Comprehensive Plan

-The final version of the 2012 Comprehensive Plan Update was adopted by Board Resolution #351 on February 5, 2013.
-The final version of the Plan can be viewed via this link:
+The current version of the Comprehensive Plan can be viewed via this link:

 2012 Comprehensive Plan Update (Note: 4 MB)

-The Plan primarily addresses the recreation facility needs of the District such as, how many neighborhood and community parks are needed?
+The Plan primarily addresses the indoor and outdoor recreation needs of the District now, and into the future.
+A few examples of topics addressed are: How many neighborhood and community parks are needed?
 Where should they be located?
-How many sport fields are required and for which type of sport?
-It also anticipates and plans for the growing indoor facility and recreation program needs of District residents.
-The Plan considers the contributions of other public providers to recreation services as well, including the importance of the use of school district facilities for recreation programs.
+How many sports fields are required and for which type of sports?
+What is the future need for trails?
+Are the District’s indoor facilities meeting the needs of District residents?
+What is the population forecast for Bend?